Embedded-Project-Mastermind/Mastermind/README.md

 # Future Integrations

-- The possible integration the project could have
+- The possible integration the project could have<br>
-• Connection with an ESP32 in order to display the game on another device
+• Connection with an ESP32 in order to display the game on another device<br>
-• Sound Emition explaining how the combination gone
+• Sound Emition explaining how the combination gone<br>
-• Theme customization
+• Theme customization<br>
-...
+...<br><br>

 [Back to top](#table-of-contents)